-- 1.10 We think that taking account of your views and local knowledge as early as possible is the best way to make sure that the development in the borough has the widest possible local support.
+- 1.9 We want to improve the way we involve you in making planning policy and in making decisions on planning applications.
+We also want to encourage more of you to get involved.
+We hope to do this by making it as easy as possible, and by making sure that you are only involved while plans or proposals can still be changed in response to your comments. - 1.10 We think that taking account of your views and local knowledge as early as possible is the best way to make sure that the development in the borough has the widest possible local support.
 And by making the process as clear as possible, it will be easy for you to see how we have made decisions and how we have considered your comments. - 1.11 To achieve this, we will apply the following principles when we involve you in planning matters.